 Some of you expressed through our survey that you are not comfortable resuming.
 For some this was because of restrictions related to your work.
 For others it was due to your own health vulnerabilities or those of loved ones to whom you provide care.
 The Session wants to stress that, while gathering with others for worship is fundamental to Christian discipleship, there are times when this must be balanced by our duties and responsibilities to others.

-If you must be more cautious about returning, do not feel anxious about that decision.
-You may continue to gather with the congregation for worship via the live stream.
+If you need more time before returning due to your concerns and/or commitments, continue to join us by live stream and plan to return as soon as practicable.
 We have invested in the technology necessary to continue live streaming from now on.
 Going forward, this will be an option for those unable to attend in-person.

 Let me say the same thing for those who have been sick.
 If you have had a fever within the last 48 hours, or have had symptoms of any respiratory illness, or have had contact with someone COVID-19 positive within the last two weeks, please stay home and join us via live stream.
 Furthermore, if you have experienced any type of contagious illness and have been recently symptomatic, please stay home.

 Just as those who must stay home are exercising caution and concern for others, those who return must also exercise caution and concern for others.
 As we gather, we will practice social distancing and we must not express judgment toward others.
 Just as we are warned in regards to the Lord’s Table to examine ourselves, let us restrict our examination regarding resuming and social distancing to ourselves as well.

 Below are a few things you need to know about social distancing for those who resume.